Why Neuro-Inspired Teams™ are redefining modern leadership

 🎧 Want to listen instead?
 DEI and me: a journey from indifference to insight.

-Innovation 2: culture over compliance
+Innovation 2: anticipatory culture over compliance

 But in practice, this model is not scalable, sustainable, or attractive to leaders.
 It depends on disclosure by the most vulnerable, creates a patchwork of exceptions, and fails to deliver team-level performance.

-My model flips this approach: design culture to anticipate cognitive differences from the start, so more people thrive by default.
-Compliance then becomes an occasional supplement, not the primary mechanism.
+Design culture to anticipate cognitive differences instead of waiting for disclosure, so more people thrive by default.
+Reactive accommodations then becomes an occasional supplement, rather than the primary mechanism.

 An employment-law expert contact emphasized that the legal duty to make reasonable adjustments can be triggered by impact, not only by a formal diagnosis.
 He told me that a proactive cultural approach is therefore not only more effective, but also a more faithful interpretation of the spirit of the law.